webhooksite/docs/docs/custom-actions/action-types.md

 ### JavaScript

-With the JavaScript action, you can execute most kinds of JavaScript/Node.js code using a Node.js 20.10.0 sandbox.
+With the JavaScript action, you can execute JavaScript code using a Node.js sandbox that runs on the Webhook.site cloud.

 ![](/images/javascript.png)

-#### Limitations

-This feature is still in beta as of late 2023, and we expect to add more features in the coming months.

-Currently identified limitations include:

 #### General Functions